 Figure \ref{fig:failuredetection} shows that our method achieved near-perfect success rates in scenarios with seen commands and seen/unseen objects, underscoring its reliability in familiar settings.
-It is observed that `Task confusion' failure detection obtains lower success rates than multimodal failure.
-This is mainly due to the `ambiguous task' experiments, where the robot fails to distinguish object categories (e.g. fruits, drinks) from the list of detected objects.
-Our method increases the success rates of failure explanation by more than twice in these cases, proving that fine-tuning triggers the domain-specific understanding of the robots for which factor (e.g. user preference) to consider during planning.
+It is observed that `Task confusion' failure detection obtains lower success rates than multimodal failure detection.
+This is mainly due to the `ambiguous task' experiments, where the robot fails to distinguish object categories (e.g., fruits, drinks) from the list of detected objects.
+Our method increases the success rates of failure explanation by more than twice in these cases, proving that fine-tuning triggers the domain-specific understanding of the robots for which factor (e.g., user preference) to consider during planning.

-\subsection{Evaluation of Robustness in Failure Recovery}
+\subsubsection{Evaluation of Robustness in Failure Recovery}

-This section evaluates the ability of our framework's capacity to effectively replan from human instructions.
-For each trial, we assume a detected failure in \textit{\textless history\textgreater}, and expect the models to output corresponding action to the user inputs.
+We further evaluate the framework’s ability to replan based on human instructions.
+In each trial, a detected failure is inserted into \textit{\textless history\textgreater}, and the models are expected to generate the appropriate recovery action.

-Figure. \ref{fig:failurerecovery} demonstrate our framework's performance in replanning in various scenarios.
-While `task confusion' mainly processes user preference (e.g. user prefers the robot to get a coke to a 7up), `planning failure' and `execution failure' cases assess the ability of mapping language to the list of pre-defined motion (e.g. output `open cupboard' in response to `the object is in the cupboard').
+Fig. \ref{fig:failurerecovery} demonstrates our framework's performance in replanning in various scenarios.
+While `task confusion' mainly processes user preference (e.g., user prefers the robot to get a Coke to a 7-Up), `planning failure' and `execution failure' cases assess the ability of mapping language to the list of pre-defined motions (e.g., output `open cupboard' in response to `the object is in the cupboard').
 The lower success rates in recovering from `execution failure' are due to the longer sequence of recovery than what was provided in the fine-tuning data.
 In general, prompting methods fails to embody LLM with sufficient robot-domain understanding.
 Our method significantly increases the performance of LLM models in robotic task failure recovery, indicating robustness in real-world conditions where adaptability and responsiveness to failures are crucial for operational success.

 The \textit{w/ failure} column of Table \ref{tab:task_success} reports success rates in scenarios where the planner must succeed in the two-step process of failure detection followed by failure recovery.
 The results reveal a significantly increased gap between prompt-based models and our approach as opposed to \textit{w/o failure} cases, underscoring the effectiveness of our method in handling multi-step interaction and ensuring task completion.